draptik/2024-04-mathemacampus-approval-testing/presentation/slides.md

 ---

-# Definitions - Now you know the tool
+# Definitions - Revisited

+- Synonyms:
-- Golden Master Test
+  - ✅ Golden Master Test
-- Approval Testing
+  - ✅ Approval Test
-- Verify
-- Regression Test
+  - ✅ Snapshot Test
-- Acceptance Test
+  - ✅ Verification Test / Verify
+- NOT a synonym for:
+  - **Regression Test**
+    - a test which is run to ensure that the code still works after a change
+  - **Acceptance Test**
+    - a test which is run to ensure that the code works as expected
-- Characterization Test (Martin Folwer)
+  - **Characterization Test** (Martin Fowler)

-TODO:
+    - a test which is run to understand the behavior of the code

 ---